crossminer/maracas/docs/index.md

 ---

 ### Method Now Final
 A method goes from `non-final` to `final`, thus the method cannot be overriden.
-Client code breaks if ther is an attempt to assign a new value to the field.
+Client code breaks if there is an attempt to assign a new value to the field.

 **Detection**